 Colorado’s law against public indecency (CRS 18-7-301) makes it illegal to knowingly expose your genitals to someone else in a way that is “likely to cause affront or alarm.”
+This includes public urination.

-Public indecency under CRS 18-7-301
+What is public indecency under CRS 18-7-301?

-Colorado’s law against public urination is CRS 18-7-301.
-The law prohibits 4 things:
+Colorado’s public indecency law prohibits four things:

-- Acts of sexual intercourse,
+Acts of sexual intercourse,

 Lewd exposures of intimate body parts, not including the genitals, to arouse or satisfy a sexual desire,

 A lewd fondling of someone else, and

 Knowingly exposing your genitals to someone else in a way that is likely to cause affront or alarm.